 (…existing texts…)

-NOTE 5—The link(s) that are requested for resetup are independent of the existing setup link(s) with an associated AP MLD.
-The capability and operation parameters of each requested link during ML resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.
+NOTE 5—The link(s) that are requested for resetup by a non-AP MLD are independent of the existing setup link(s) between the non-AP MLD and the associated AP MLD.(#22304) The capability and operation parameters of each requested link during ML resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.

 (…existing texts…)

 For each setup link, the corresponding non-AP STA affiliated with the non-AP MLD is in the same associated state as the non-AP MLD and is associated with the corresponding AP affiliated with the AP MLD.
-For each setup link, there is no mapping between the non-AP STA affiliated with the non-AP MLD and the AP affiliated with the AP MLD provided to the DS.
+For each setup link, a mapping between the non-AP STA affiliated with the non-AP MLD and the AP affiliated with the AP MLD is not provided to the DS.(#22172)

 (…existing texts…)